The situation now

 Another challenge is to estimate the symptomatic Case Fatality Risk (sCFR) – the proportion of fatalities in a population of symptomatic individuals. sCFR will enable doctors to assess the degree of severity and make treatment decisions.
 Based on sCFR, hospital managers and governments can do advanced capacity planning for intensive care facilities like ventilators and medication.
 However, when the health systems are overwhelmed, cases with milder symptoms tend to be discarded.
 This leads to a significant under-representation of cases and a corresponding overestimation of sCFR.
 Similarly, lack of patient demographics poses a challenge in understanding relative sCFR across age-groups.
 A study to assess relative sCFR of COVID-19 and necessary precautions taken during such an estimation can be found here –https://www.nature.com/articles/s41591-020-0822-7.

 Lastly, one should be cautious of the potential biases when making estimates in these scenarios.
 Number of confirmed cases pertain to individuals who are tested or have shown symptoms.
 The number of infected, but asymptomatic and undiagnosed individuals is usually not known.
 Disease severity in reported cases will differ from that of all cases in the population, as observed in the case of the Ebola outbreak.
 Also, delays in reporting cases and fatalities, a common occurrence during stressed times, leads to the underestimation of sCFR as well as transmission dynamics.
 Epidemic growth rate itself plays a key role in this bias.
 When doctors have to prioritize cases for advanced care based on chances of survival, a downward bias of CFR occurs.
 In extreme cases, poor diagnosis (false positives) can lead to hospitalization, which then results in the (un-infected) individual recovering, leading to a spurious beneficial effect of hospitalization.
-Further details on various strategies to correct for these biases are published here –https://journals.plos.org/plosntds/article?id=10.1371/journal.pntd.0003846.
+Further details on various strategies to correct for these biases in epidemic modeling are published here –https://journals.plos.org/plosntds/article?id=10.1371/journal.pntd.0003846.